XTITAN47/t-travels/README.md

 MAIN POINTS OF THIS PROGRAM:-

-1)this program can give you orunted recipts.
+1)this program can give you printed recipts.

-2)
+2)user friendly UI

+FEATURES IN THIS PROJECT

+1)this project contains digital clock

+2)this project have ab admin pannel which contain all details of login info